Folium Systems

 Fast AI work needs better stop signs, not slower ambition.

-The Folium AI Risk and Launch Standard is built for businesses that want to move quickly without letting AI become a mystery dependency.
+The Folium Systems AI Risk and Launch Standard is built for businesses that want to move quickly without letting AI become a mystery dependency.
 The standard names the control points that protect speed: govern, map, measure, manage, monitor.

 Govern